NearHuscarl/BotExtended/README.md

 Spawn one funnyman

 ```
-/be sp funnyman
+/be c funnyman
 ```

 Spawn 5 metrocops at Team 2

 ```
-/be sp 34 2 5
+/be c 34 2 5
 ```

 Spawn 3 bandidos independently

 ```
-/be sp bandido _ 3
+/be c bandido _ 3
 ```

 ### `botcount`